dji-sdk/Guidance-SDK/doc/Guidance_SDK_API/Guidance_SDK_API_en.md

 ### Overview

-The GUIDANCE API provides configuration and control methods for GUIDANCE with C interface.
+The Guidance API provides configuration and control methods for Guidance with C interface.
 Here is an overview of the key methods available in this API.

 - initialization
 	- [reset_config](#reset_config)